SOTAlign: Semi-Supervised Alignment of Unimodal Vision and Language Models via Optimal Transport: Experiments

 \mypar{Quantifying the Distribution Shift.} Motivated by these results, we next seek to quantify the effect of distribution shift and relate it to the observed performance gains.
 Given a source of unpaired data $\mathcal{D}=(X,Y)$ and the paired dataset $\mathcal{D}_p=(A,B)$, we define the distribution shift as

 where $\mathrm{SSW}$ denotes the Spherical Sliced Wasserstein distance ~\cite{liu2024linear}, with details in Appendix~\ref{appendix_ot}.
 We adopt this metric because it is scalable to large datasets, well suited to unit-normalized embeddings, and does not require $X$ and $A$ (or $Y$ and $B$) to be aligned.
-As shown in Figure~\ref{fig:sliced_wasserstein}, this distance strongly correlates with downstream performance: unpaired data that are closer to the paired distribution consistently yield larger performance gains when incorporated during training.
+As shown in Figure~\ref{fig:sliced_wasserstein}, this distance strongly correlates (Pearson $r=-0.76$) with downstream performance: unpaired data that are closer to the paired distribution consistently yield larger performance gains when incorporated during training.
+To probe extreme distribution shift, we replace the unpaired images and text with Gaussian-sampled embeddings.
+In this setting, the retrieval performance remains close to the supervised SAIL baseline, indicating that even severely mismatched unpaired data do not substantially degrade alignment.